All Episodes

 Is McCain doing enough to exploit this issue?

-So now they're finally coming into the issue but are they doing enough are they doing enough to really exploit the issue?
+So now they're finally coming into the issue, but are they doing enough?

 As you are.

-Thanks for checking in.
+Thanks for checking in in Buffalo, New York.

-In Buffalo, New York, Doug, you're next up on the Excellence in Broadcasting Network.
+Doug, you're next up on the Excellence in Broadcasting Network.

-There's no oxen.
+There's no mules, there's no horses, there's no oxen.

-to delivery and it's just uh the alternate energy uh scam is it's just most Americans think it's an opinion poll how do you feel about it and the truth is there isn't any there's absolutely nothing to run the food food production system on people need to get that through their head because we absolutely have to win this war to get oil at a reasonable cost and a reasonable price.
+People need to get that through their head because we absolutely have to win this war to get oil at a reasonable cost and a reasonable price.

-I I get a kick out of all of the agricultural and I'm gonna say apologists I love farmers just like you all love farmers but nobody has the right to a subsidy a perpetual subsidy when it comes to a three hundred billion dollar farm bill ten billion dollars a year for uh farm subsidies uh on top of ethanol subsidies but they always run their equipment on good old fashioned oil why don't they run it on ethanol?
+I love farmers just like you all love farmers, but nobody has the right to a subsidy, a perpetual subsidy when it comes to a $300 billion farm bill, $10 billion a year for farm subsidies on top of ethanol subsidies.

 Because it doesn't work.

-So even if you're paying a little less including the subsidies when you include those you're not uh you're still not getting the miles per gallon or the the energy equivalents if you will all of these alternative fuels don't work and it's not just gasoline.
+So even if you're paying a little less, including the subsidies, when you include those, you're not, you're still not getting the miles per gallon or the energy equivalents, if you will.

-It it really is quite remarkable.
+It really is quite remarkable.

-I'm Jason Lewis in for rush today on EIB.
+I'm Jason Lewis, in for Rush today on EIB.

-Now look far be it for me to challenge the uh veracity of T Boone Pickens the uh billionaire oil man is running around saying we can't drill our way out of this he wants to use wind all up and down the Midwest to replace the natural gas that's used to produce electricity.
+He wants to use wind all up and down the Midwest to replace the natural gas that's used to produce electricity.

 Export Selection